Pet First Aid Basics Every PA Pet Owner Should Know

 Know Your Emergency Vets

-When to Call the Emergency Vet
+When to Go to Emergency Vet

-Go to the emergency vet immediately if your pet:
+Head in immediately if your pet:

 - Is having trouble breathing